Tel: (647) 478-9292 | Contact Us

 Building Permit Drawings in Toronto & the GTA

-☑ Our team expedites approval by supplying preliminary drawings to your city’s zoning department.
+• Our team expedites approval by supplying preliminary drawings to your city’s zoning department.

-☑ Acadia’s building permits adhere to the Ontario Building Code regulations.
+• Our permit drawings adhere to the Ontario Building Code regulations.

-☑ Every drawing is endorsed by a BCIN professional and/or an Engineer, as dictated by project requirements.
+• Every drawing is endorsed by a BCIN professional and/or an Engineer, as dictated by project requirements.

 drow icon

-We're Toronto's Leading Building Permit Experts
+We're Toronto's Expert Building Permit Team

-Frequently Asked Questions About Building Permit Drafting in Toronto
+Common Questions About the Building Permit Process

 Building permits are typically needed for construction, demolition, renovation, and additions to residential, commercial, and industrial properties.
 Projects involving changes to a building’s structure, plumbing, or mechanical systems often require permits.